McGinleyT/CPS490-Auction/README.md

 - The user can see all active auctions on a single page.

 Basic Flow (Main Success Scenario):
-1. The user access the site.
+1. The user accesses the site.
-2. The user is able to see all active auctions on the main page.
+2. The system displays all active auctions on the main page.
 3. The user clicks on an auction to view more details or place a bid.

 Alternative Flows:
 - Auctions filtering:
    1. Steps 1-2 of basic flow.
-   2. The user chooses to filter auctions
+   2. The user chooses to filter auctions.
    3. The user is shown a reduced list of active auctions.

 Exceptions: